kailash-manasarovar/statement/docs/timeline/2026/august.md

 - It's amazing how offspring changes everything isn't it.
 - Thank you LORD for Your firm promises which You never break.
 Please keep them all safe until we come for them.
 - Maybe India can take us BOTH until everyone's in jail and dealt with howaboutit?
+- Whatever I've done already is only half of my potential.

 ## Dear gypsy friends and devotees